efabless/EF_GPIO8/README.md

 |29|P5NE|1|Pin 5 has observed a falling edge|
 |30|P6NE|1|Pin 6 has observed a falling edge|
 |31|P7NE|1|Pin 7 has observed a falling edge|

 ## F/W Usage Guidelines:
+1. Write to the direction register the direction of the GPIOs where 1 means gpio is output and 0 gpio is input
+2. To drive a gpio pin, write to the ``DATAO`` register
+3. To read the value of a gpio pin , read from the ``DATAI`` register

 ## Installation:
 You can either clone repo or use [IPM](https://github.com/efabless/IPM) which is an open-source IPs Package Manager
 * To clone repo: